 At The little Beach Dog, we find that the best way to introduce your dog into the group to acquire social skills is to split them into multiple supervised playgroups based on things like size, age, energy level, and style of play.
 Not all dogs want to be running and playing all day.
 Some are laid-back and critical thinkers.
 The little Beach Dog takes care in learning your dog's disposition and needs and we cluster dogs according to those needs.
 Not only do we make socialization a key component with open spaces both inside and out for fun play, but we also know the importance for some dogs to get quiet time and take a break.
 The little Beach Dog has specialized locations that all dogs have access to should they need it.
 In fact, quiet time is part of the socialization skillset we incorporate here at daycare.
 Every day between 12 and 2 we have quiet time at daycare.
 During quiet time the lights are turned down to initiate the transition and soft music is played to ensure a calming environment.

 The little Beach Dogs' aim in its day-to-day structure is to ensure that each dog has a rewarding experience.
 This experience overflows into how your dog behaves at home which inadvertently creates a positive experience for furry family members as well.

 Please Note: Because allergies and stomach issues are experienced by many of our furry friends, the little Beach Dog does not supply treats or food unless the owner brings them with their pet.

 "Same household" means the dogs live in the same house

-Packages are good for 12 weeks from the date of purchase.
+Packages Expire 30 Days from the date of purchase.

 Unused days will be forfeited.
 No refunds.